tlhutch/test-playbooks/docs/test_plans/features/34_job_slicing.md

   - [ ] Organization
   - [ ] Inventory
   - [ ] Job Template
-- [ ] Job details for slices are only viewable by users with permission
+- [ ] Sliced jobs can be executed with a custom virtualenv
-- [ ] Sliced jobs work with large inventories
+- [ ] When a job template is set to 0 or 1 slice, it launches as a regular job template
-  - [ ] 5000
+- [ ] Auditors can view job results for sliced jobs
-  - [ ] 10000
+- [ ] Cancellation
-  - [ ] 20000
+  - [ ] Cancelling the sliced job cancels all slices
-- [ ] Inventory Group membership is reflected in slices
+  - [ ] Canceling a slice does not cancel the entire job
-- [ ] Smart Inventories can be sliced
+- [ ] Can be executed as part of a workflow
-- [ ] Slices are consistent between runs
+- [ ] Can be scheduled